History of Logic from Aristotle to Gödel (www.historyoflogic.com)

 Bibliography on Language and Logic in Ancient India M - Z (Current page)

 Bibliography on the Indian grammarian-philosopher Bhartrhari Hou-Oet

 Mahaprajña, Yuvacarya.
 1984.
 New Dimensions in Jaina Logic.
 New Delhi: Today and Tomorrow's Printers and Publishers.

 Maitra, Susil Kumar.
 1956.
 Fundamental Questions of Indian Metaphysics and Logic.
 Calcutta: Chuckervertty, Chatterjee & Co.

 Matilal, Bimal Krishna.
 1968.
 "Indian Theories of Knowledge and Truth.
 Review of Mohanty, 'Gangesa's Theory of Truth'."
 Philosophy East and West no. 18:321-333.

 ———.
 1968.
 The Navya-Nyāya Doctrine of Negation: The Semantics and Ontology of Negative Statements in Navya-Nyāya Philosophy.
+Cambridge: Harvard University Press.

 ———.
 1970.
 "Reference and Existence in Nyāya and Buddhist Logic."
 Journal of Indian Philosophy no. 1:83-108.